StudioFuel/simplemodal-contact-form/readme.txt

 3. The contact form in the process of sending.
 4. A successful message.

+== Upgrade Notice ==

+N/A

 == Changelog ==

-* Version 1.2.5
+=1.2.6=
+* Added wp_nav_menu_items filter to dynamically add smcf-link class to a menu links
+* Upgraded to SimpleModal 1.4.1
+* Translations can now be found at http://plugins.svn.wordpress.org/simplemodal-contact-form-smcf/I18n
+* Cleaned up some un-necessary code
+* Added instructions for how to use SMCF with WordPress Menus
+* Added uninstall.php file to remove options when SMCF is uninstalled

+=1.2.5=
 * Upgraded to SimpleModal 1.3.3
 * Fixed minor PHP error
 * Updated compatibility information
 * Fixed global variable name conflict

-* Version 1.2.4
+=1.2.4=
 * Upgraded to SimpleModal 1.3
 * Fixed the bug that was supposed to be fixed in 1.2.3 ;)
 * Moved the JavaScript loading into the WordPress init() function
 * Optimized smcf.js variables to reduce file-size
 * Moved close (X) HTML from smcf.php to smcf.js (the SimpleModal closeHTML option)

-* Version 1.2.3
+=1.2.3=
 * Fixed bug in validation code.
 Forms without a subject were getting "subject required" errors.

-* Version 1.2.2
+=1.2.2=
 * Upgraded SimpleModal to 1.2.3
 * Added addslashes() function for smcf_messages JavaScript object to prevent localization issues
 * Added stripslashes() function for the email message
 * Removed 70 character limit for wordwrap() function - defaults to 75
 * Added wp_page_menu and wp_list_pages filter to dynamically add smcf-link class to a contact menu link
 * Changed format of validation messages - requires translation updates.

-* Version 1.2.1
+=1.2.1=
 * Upgraded SimpleModal to 1.2.2
 * Added function_exists() check for wp_print_styles

-* Version 1.2
+=1.2=
 * Upgraded SimpleModal to 1.2.1
 * Removed IE specific CSS and PNG files
 * Added localization (lang/smcf.pot)
 * Made contact form wider and increased height of textarea
 * Removed included jQuery - changed to using version included with WordPress
 * Switched style and script loading to use wp_enqueue_style and wp_enqueue_script respectively
 * Removed options to include jQuery and SimpleModal

-* Version 1.1.4
+=1.1.4=
 * Fixed broken Subject encoding

-* Version 1.1.3
+=1.1.3=
 * Changed smcf_javascript.php to smcf.js - removed php functions
 * Changed form action URL to point to smcf_data.php
 * Changed verification method to prevent false failures
 * Changed failure messages to indicate type of failure (verification/server failure)
 * Modified CSS
-* Version 1.1.2
+=1.1.2=
 * Fixed parse_url function in smcf_javascript.php to support PHP < 5.1.2

-* Version 1.1.1
+=1.1.1=
 * Added UTF-8 support
 * Modified CSS
 * Fixed URL to smcf_data.php in smcf_javascript.php
 * Changed Ajax function in smcf_javascript.php
 * Added back recognition for .smcf_link for previous versions

-* Version 1.1
+=1.1=
 * Fixed image pre-loading to actually pre-load ;)
 * Added new effects on form open and close
 * Added a security feature
 * Added optional subject and cc sender form elements
 * Added common classes to form elements
 * Renamed all classes and ID's to prevent collisions
 * Added WordPress translation ability on text elements (__() and _e() functions)
 * Upgraded to SimpleModal v1.1.1 and jQuery 1.2.3
 * Moved SimpleModal and SMCF JavaScript file loading to the footer

-* Version 1.0.1
+=1.0.1=
 * Bug fix - removed the hard-coded plugins/smcf path.
 It is now dynamically determined.

-* Version 1.0
+=1.0=
 * Initial release